aryan-codes1/Employee_Management_System/README.md

 1. **Install and Start Server:** Start by installing XAMPP or a similar server environment if you haven't already.
 Once installed, open the XAMPP Control Panel and start both the Apache and MySQL services.

-2. **Access MySQL/bin folder:** Open your command prompt and cd to mySQl/bin and run the following command :
+2. **Access MySQL/bin folder:** Open your command prompt and cd to mySQl/bin and run the following command:
    ```bash
    mysql -u your_username -p
   - Replace username by your user name usually "root" and password if any.